 Sydney Metro provides a customer focus by addressing customer needs at all stages of the journey.
 A critical principle of Sydney Metro is that every effort will be made to make good connections to other modes, ensuring easy and quick transfer.
-It is critical to customers that their journey is seamless erstand Me monstrate awareness and appreciation of my needs, wants and requirements
+It is critical to customers that their journey is seamless and well integrated across all connecting modes and that there is easy and safe access to connect to/from the metro.